 A Microsoft forum post discussed troubleshooting the problem of “metro app crashes immediately after opening”.
-But at least it's useless in my case.
+But it’s not the case here.

 Here is a list of apps I have found to be affected by the IE cache location: